rnmapbox/maps/plugin/install.md

 expo install @rnmapbox/maps
 ```

-## Installing other versions
-Replace `@rnmapbox/maps` with the following to install other versions:
-- `rnmapbox/maps#main` installs the latest source from git

 ## Plugin Configuration

 After installing this package, add the [config plugin](https://docs.expo.io/guides/config-plugins/) to the [`plugins`](https://docs.expo.io/versions/latest/config/app/#plugins) array of your `app.{json,config.js,config.ts}`: